This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 - iPad Air 1 – 4,096 x 4,096

-When you are using the max canvas size, or anything close to it, you may only have 1 or 2 layers available to you.
+When you are using the max canvas size, or anything close to it, you may only have a few layers available to you.

 The more you decrease your canvas size, the more you’ll notice an increase in your layer limit.